 Extension or No Extension?

-Five-string double basses seem to be the alternative to adding a C-extension, or a B-extension, to a standard double bass.
-The player can reach those floor-shaking deep bass notes on an instrument that is still able to fit in a bag or a travel-case.
+Five-string double basses are the alternative to adding a C-extension, or a B-extension, to a standard double bass.
+You can reach those floor-shaking deep bass notes on an instrument that will still fit in a bag or a travel-case.
 It also is less fragile and less unwieldy.
-But of course, such things are matters of choice…and having choices is something that most people like.
-So, I can put an extension on a regular bass, or I can build a five-string double bass; and I will acheive the sane goal with less trouble.
+But of course, such things are matters of choice.
+Having choices is something that most people like.
+So, I can put an extension on a regular bass, or I can build a five-string double bass; and I will acheive the same goal with less trouble.